ai-cam/ai-cam.github.io/_blog_posts/ai-policys-missing-half.md

 **Taking the demand side seriously**

 This is not to be against the large technology companies.
 They do serious work, and we want them present in the UK.
 But let’s not confuse their presence with a strategy.
-On its own their presence doesn’t doesn’t solve the productivity problem of a British SME.
+On its own their presence doesn’t solve the productivity problem of a British SME.
 It doesn’t solve the workflow problem of a planning officer.
 It doesn’t solve the staffing pressure on an NHS ward.

 I hope on the back of my evidence that the Committee, and the wider policy conversation, will take the demand side seriously as a matter in its own right.
 Not as a downstream consequence of supply.
 But as the battleground where the economic and public value of AI must be realised.
 Perhaps that’s a less dramatic framing than a global race, but it is a framing that could work for the UK.